 Responsible tourism should be spread out anytime we have a chance to talk about it.
-After all, what’s the purpose of visiting several places without integrating with local community?
+After all, what’s the purpose of visiting several places without integrating with the local community?

 That’s the reason I have reached Going Nepal’s director and founder of DOCS Foundation Nepal, Liladhar Bhandari, to talk about how tourism and charity can walk side by side.
-If you are planning your trip to Nepal, don’t forget to get involved with the community and who know, pay a visit to Liladhar’s orphanage.
+If you are planning your trip to Nepal, don’t forget to get involved with the community and who knows, pay a visit to Liladhar’s orphanage.

 Midlands Traveller: Tell me a bit about your background in business?

-Liladhar Bhandari: Since I’m a helpless and orphan child, I was supported by Save the children UK, after finishing my high school (class 10) with the support of Save the Children UK in 1988, I headed to Kathmandu for higher education.
+Liladhar Bhandari: Since I’m a helpless and orphan child, I was supported by Save the Children UK, after finishing my high school (class 10) with the support of Save the Children UK in 1988, I headed to Kathmandu for higher education.

-In the meantime, a brotherly respected gentleman of the neighbourhood took me to Germany in 1993, I spent there 3 years, during my stay in Germany took some tourism courses.
+In the meantime, a brotherly respected gentleman of the neighbourhood took me to Germany in 1993, I spent there 3 years, and during my stay in Germany took some tourism courses.

-In 1996, I returned to Nepal and continued in the tourism again, in 2001 I established a travel agency in partnership with two other friends, but it did not go well.
+In 1996, I returned to Nepal and continued in tourism again, in 2001 I established a travel agency in partnership with two other friends, but it did not go well.
 Then after in 2006, I founded this company as a B2B/DMC.

 MT: Tell me about Going Nepal’s mission and what products and services do you offer?